• Write a Review

 Spa & Fitness

-The spa also includes thermal suites, open to all passengers at no additional cost.
-The men's and women's changing rooms each feature an infrared sauna, cold room (where temperatures hover between 50 and 54 degrees Fahrenheit), an experiential shower and an aromatic steam room.
-These gender-segregated areas are clothing optional.
-A coed area includes heated ceramic loungers, and staff will bring you water or tea as you relax.
 At the back of the spa complex, you'll find an infinity pool along with upright chairs, clamshell couches and lounge chairs.
-We would have loved to see a therapy pool and more cohesive thermal suite where passengers would want to spend a lot of time.
+We would have loved to see a hydrotherapy pool and more cohesive thermal suite where passengers would want to spend a lot of time.
 Because the steam rooms and other features are located in the changing rooms, they don't feel like a place to relax for several hours at a time.

 The easiest way to access the fitness center is from the spiral staircase near the spa's entrance on Deck 5.
-The other entrance, off Deck 6, is surprisingly difficult to locate -- it's behind a door that looks like a cabin entry door, marked "684," though there's Canyon Ranch signage as well.
+The other entrance, off Deck 6, is surprisingly difficult to locate -- it's behind a door that looks like a cabin entry door, marked "684," though there's Spa signage as well.
 This opens to a vestibule where you'll find the actual suite 684 as well as the entrance to the gym.
 From here, walk down three steps, and you're there.
 Because of the unusual access points, there's no way to get into the gym without taking at least a few stairs, which means passengers who have disabilities will not be able to access it easily.

 The ship has a jogging track located on Deck 11.
 Passengers can run one of two small loops or combine them for a longer lap.
 The smallest track requires 13.1 laps for a mile; the other small loop requires 11.25 laps.
 Combined, 7.3 laps makes a mile.
 The tracks are wide enough for just one passenger at a time, and in many cases, chairs and loungers actually overlap the track, making running difficult.
 It's fine for walkers, but if you want an uninterrupted run, head to the gym or ashore.